ruzicka02/pixelartconv/README.md

-# PAConv - Pixel Art Converter
+# PixelArtConv - Pixel Art Converter

-Python script to quickly convert your image into a "pixel art" style.
+Python script/package to quickly convert your image into a "pixel art" style.
 Image is downscaled and its color palette is reduced to only handful given colors.

 Created by Simon Ruzicka, 2023